Russia gives Snowden asylum, Obama-Putin summit in doubt

 Snowden, whose disclosures triggered an international furor over the reach of U.S. spy operations as part of its counterterrorism efforts, thanked Russia for his temporary asylum and declared that “the law is winning.”

-Anatoly Kucherena, Snowden’s Russian lawyer, said the 30-year-old had found shelter in a private home of American expatriates.
+Anatoly Kucherena, Snowden’s Russian lawyer, said the 30-year-old has found shelter in a private home of American expatriates.

 Putin’s move aggravated relations with the United States that were already strained by Russian support for Syrian President Bashar al-Assad in that country’s bloody civil war and a host of other issues.